Bicycle Austin

 I’m retired from bicycle advocacy except for keeping this website and its discussion forum going.
 Below is the chronicling of my work.

-Lest anyone think that I’m trying to take all the credit, I’m quick to acknowledge the awesome work of countless other local cycle advocates, including being the only one to both honor all of them in a dedicated list, and to document a detailed history of bike advocacy in Austin.
+Lest anyone think that I’m trying to take all the credit, I’m quick to acknowledge the awesome work of countless other local cycle advocates, and I honor them in a dedicated list.
+I’ve also compiled a detailed history of bike advocacy in Austin, which is mostly the efforts of others.

 BicycleSafe.com